 12. Filing VAWA after 2 years from the date of divorce.

-13. Not submitting proof of good moral character (no criminal history, good moral behavior such as attending church or volunteering for some community organizations).
+13. Not submitting proof of good moral character

-14. NOT PREPARING FOR INTERVIEW.
+14. NOT PREPARING FOR YOUR INTERVIEW.

 CALL SHEPELSKY LAW GROUP TODAY: TEL: (718) 769-6352